kungfuchicken/jekyll-now/about.md

  "Knowledge does not keep
  any better than fish."
- ---Alfred North Whitehead
+ &mdash; Alfred North Whitehead

  "The aim of education
  is the knowledge,
  not of facts,
  but of values."
- --- William S. Burroughs
+ &mdash; William S. Burroughs

  "I’m supposed to be
  a scientific person